After visiting this amazing city you might wonder what the best day trips from Barcelona are. We’re here to help!

 There are lots of hiking trails through the green hills and lush forests and along the banks of the Anoia River.
 One particular spot is the tiny village of Canaletes.
 This village has a population of 40 people and there’s no public transport going there.
 It’s surrounded by vineyards and fields of olive trees.

-Next to Canaletes you can find a secret waterfall and a cave.
+Next to Canaletes, you can find a secret waterfall and a cave.
 The waterfall is surrounded by moss and hanging vegetation, like a scene from a fairytale.
-The cave is just as beautiful, and worth a visit.
-Its entrance hidden by the vines, and its floor covered in cave pearls (small spherical rocks).
+The cave is just as beautiful and worth a visit.
+Its entrance is hidden by the vines, and its floor is covered in cave pearls (small spherical rocks).

 To find this spot you can follow the hiking trails starting at Vallbona d’Anoia.
 Vallbona itself is also worth a visit.
 This small traditional town with medieval architecture is lovely.

 Begur is a pretty little historic town about two hours north of Barcelona.
 Many Barcelona residents have their weekend homes in Begur.